-The minimum connection required for the system to function is for the pins on connector C4066 to be connected.
-If the throttle control is to be controlled via the main display, then pins 1 and 2 of connector C4068 must also be connected.
+The minimum connection required for the system to function is for the pins on harness-to-harness connector C4066 to be connected.

+Connecting the throttle control

-Please refer to the electrical system installation manual 03:01 for information on how to connect the throttle control to the engine control unit.
+Please refer to 03:01 Electrical system for information on how to connect the throttle control to the engine control unit.
 If the throttle control is connected to the engine control unit, secondary throttle control cannot be used.